A supermartingale approach to Gaussian process based sequential design of experiments: Introduction

-The paper is structured as follows.
-In Section~\ref{sec:model-and-basic-results} we present the class of GP models of interest and the sequential design context.
-In particular, we review some fundamental results on links between GP models with continuous sample paths and Gaussian measures on the space of continuous functions, and we address properties of conditioning and convergence of Gaussian measures that are instrumental for proving the main results of the paper.
-In Section~\ref{sec:SUR}, we introduce uncertainty functionals along with related concepts and results.
-Next, we define SUR and quasi-SUR strategies and give sufficient conditions of existence depending on their underlying uncertainty functional.
-At the heart of the section, we then establish general convergence results for such strategies.
-In particular, special care is devoted to a class of uncertainty functionals that are defined in terms of the minimization of average loss functions.
-Ultimately, the convergence results are revisited in the introduced framework of \textit{regular loss functions}, leading to a simplified treatment for a number of SUR strategies including three out of the four examples treated next.
-Section~\ref{sec:examples} details how the previous results apply in the excursion (\textit{integrated Bernoulli variance} and \textit{variance of excursion volume}) and Bayesian optimization (knowledge gradient and EI) cases, establishing both convergence to zero for the considered measure of residual uncertainty and convergence of the corresponding estimator to the quantity of interest, in the almost sure and $L^1$ sense.
+The rest of the paper is structured as follows.
+Section~\ref{sec:model-and-basic-results} defines more precisely the statistical model and design problem considered in the paper, and addresses properties of conditioning and convergence of Gaussian measures that are instrumental in proving the main results of the paper.
+Section~\ref{sec:SUR} discusses uncertainty functionals and their properties, and formulates general sufficient conditions for the consistency of SUR sequential designs in terms of properties of the associated uncertainty functionals.
+Finally, Section~\ref{sec:examples} presents applications of the general result to four popular examples of SUR sequential designs, establishing in each case both convergence to zero for the considered measure of residual uncertainty and convergence of the corresponding estimator to the quantity of interest, in the almost sure and $L^1$ sense.